 Barbora Horáková, Direction

-Hector Parra’s and Händl Klaus' opera „Wilde“, world premiered at the Schwetzingen Festival in 2015, started Barbora Horáková’s collaboration with Calixto Bieito.
-Mutual trust and artistic respect led consequently to a series of major productions that Barbora Horáková transferred from Munich, Oslo, Basle, London´s ENO and Zurich to places like Nuremberg, Venice, Bilbao, Leipzig and Madrid, amongst them „From a Dead House“ (Janáček), „War Requiem“ (Britten), „Tannhaeuser“ (Wagner) and „Die Soldaten“ (Zimmermann).
+Theory was replaced by practical work rapidly.
+Her work as an assistant director in Basle resulted in many contacts with artists of high profile.
+Hector Parra´s and Hendl Klaus' opera „Wilde“, world premiered at the Schwetzingen Festival in 2015, started her collaboration with Calixto Bieito.
+Artistic respect and mutual trust led quickly to a series of major productions that Barbora Horáková transplaced from Munich, Oslo, Basle, London´s ENO and Zurich to cities like Nuremberg, Venice, Bilbao, Leipzig and Madrid.
+The pieces in question were Britten’s War Requiem, From a Dead House, Tannhäuser and Zimmermann’s Die Soldaten.

 La voix humaine (Poulenc), premiered in Neuchâtel, marked Barbora Horáková´s debut as a director in her own right.
 Her talent and handwriting was recognized and honored rapidly.
 She staged L´enfant et les sortilèges in Basle, Pflueger’s Romulus the Great in Neuchâtel, Pelléas et Mélisande in Oslo and Basle, Monteverdi`s L´Orfeo and Purcell’s Dido and Aeneas in Bilbao, Un giorno di regno in Heidenheim, Respighi’s La bella dormente nel bosco in Lyon, Luisa Miller in Wuppertal and London’s ENO, Eötvös’ The Golden Dragon in Dresden, L´enfant et les sortilèges/Olympia (Ravel/Offenbach) in Vienna.